abecker96/OTOne_Cherrypick_96/README.md

 	Plates 12, 13, and 14 ARE NOT ACCESSIBLE.
 	Do not try to use them as either source or destination plates.

-The OpenTrons app is account dependent.
-This means that so are calibrations.
-There are two calibrations files available on git
+The OpenTrons app uses calibration data that is linked to a user's account.
+When running for the first time, the app will need to be calibrated.
-	to get around this with minimal effort.
-The file named calibrationsNEW.json works with the newer pipette tips, while calibrations.json works with the older ones.
-Download the correct file and replace the one in C:\Users\ (YourAccountName) \AppData\Roaming\OT One App 2\otone_data\calibrations to get started.
+	There are two files on git that will set you calibration data.
+Just download calibrations.json and calibrations.bat to your desktop, and run calibrations.bat.
+The .json file should disappear, and your app will be calibrated.

 Steps for operation: